GIF of the Day

 by Craig McCracken.
 The "Cartoon Cartoons" era had officially begun.

 Fred Seibert kept his dedication to the power of creators and the particular strengths of animation as a storytelling medium.
-And he's still producing long-running hits like
+He's still producing long-running hits like

 The Fairly Oddparents